exasol/bucketfs-utils-python/README.rst

 Documentation
 -------------

-`Documentation for the latest release <https://exasol.github.io/bucketfs-utils-python/main>`_ is hosted on the Github Pages of this project.
+`Documentation for the current main branch <https://exasol.github.io/bucketfs-utils-python/main>`_ is hosted on the Github Pages of this project.
+`Here<https://exasol.github.io/bucketfs-utils-python>`_  is a list of documentations for previous releases.

 Features
 ========